MaliJetal/news-app/README.md

 # News App using Redux and Redux Saga

-This application develop to learn redux saga and redux saga related libraries.
+This application develop to learn redux saga and redux saga related libraries.The redux saga testing using react client is made.

 ## Available Scripts